wuxnz/react-native-intercepting-webview/README.md

 - Autolinking (React Native >= 0.60)

-  - If your app uses React Native 0.60 or newer, autolinking will automatically pick up the native Android and iOS modules.
+  - If your app uses React Native 0.60 or newer, autolinking will automatically pick up the native Android module.
 After installing the package, run:

     ```bash
     # Install JS dependency